juantrinidad14/juantrinidad14.github.io/sample_page.md

-For more details see [Meditation App](https://github.com/kjdonoghue/Meditation-App)
+For more details click on [Meditation App](https://github.com/kjdonoghue/Meditation-App)